A new study by McKinsey has some revealing findings on the state of reputation management worldwide.

 This is sensible – positive, authentic advocacy will only stem from fair treatment and substantive engagement.

-As VMA (disclosure: business partner) highlighted in their recent report on Corporate Communications in Asia, companies are increasingly turning their attention to how to retain footloose Gen Y staff, and are hiring specialist employee communications professionals.
+As VMA Group (disclosure: business partner) highlighted in their recent report on Corporate Communications in Asia, companies are increasingly turning their attention to how to retain footloose Gen Y staff, and are hiring specialist employee communications professionals.

 Those firms which treat their people well, listen to their requirements and ideas and involve them in decision-making, and which trust them to speak objectively and in a professional manner externally, the impact on their reputations can be significantly enhanced.